microsoft/hlsl-specs/proposals/0013-expanded-comparison-sampling.md

  generate appropriate code including the new DXIL and SPIRV intrinsics for all shader stages.
-Verify that `SampleCmpBias` produces appropriate code including the new DXIL and SPIRV intrinsics for pixel and compute shader stages.
+Verify that `SampleCmpBias` produces appropriate code including the new DXIL and SPIRV intrinsics for pixel, compute, and node shader stages.
-Where the `DerivativesInMeshAndAmplificationShadersSupported` capability bit is supported, verify that `SampleCmpBias` produces appropriate code including the new DXIL and SPIRV intrinsics for pixel and compute shader stages.
+Where the `DerivativesInMeshAndAmplificationShadersSupported` capability bit is supported, verify that `SampleCmpBias` produces appropriate code including the new DXIL and SPIRV intrinsics for mesh and amplification shader stages.
 For all of the above, verify that no validation errors are produced for the generated code.
 For all of the above, wherever `SampleCmpGrad` and `SampleCmpBias` are used,